goreleaser/goreleaser-pro/README.md

 is that features that feel more "enterprisy" will be added to the paid version instead (unless someone contributes the code for it).

+## What's in this repository?

+This repository contains mainly 2 things:

+1. The GoReleaser Pro binaries, packages, and archives to download;
+1. The GoReleaser Pro configuration `struct`s, so you can use them to integrate with other tools, or to generate YAML from Go.

 ## More details

 You can find more details and buy it [here](https://goreleaser.com/pro/).